FiereEinar/sbo-sims/README.md

 # Transactions Tracker

 A simple and intuitive web application designed to help you easily track student transactions for specific events.
 Built with a modern tech stack for a seamless and responsive user experience, this app ensures efficient tracking and management.
-Here's a refined version of your features section:

 ## Status